Here is a look at the life of Nelson Mandela, Nobel Peace Prize winner and former president of South Africa.

 July 1952 - Mandela is charged with violating the Suppression of Communism Act.

-December 5, 1956 - Mandela is among 156 resistance leaders arrested and charged with high treason.
+December 5, 1956 - Mandela is among 156 resistance leaders arrested and charged with treason.

-June 1961 - Mandela begins organizing the armed struggle against apartheid Umkhonto we Sizwe (Spear of the Nations).
-He travels in Africa and Europe studying guerrilla warfare.
+1961 - Mandela begins organizing the armed struggle against apartheid, Umkhonto we Sizwe (Spear of the Nations).

-November 7, 1962 - Is sentenced to prison, five years hard labor.
+November 7, 1962 - Is sentenced to five years in prison for incitement and leaving the country illegally.

-June 12, 1964 - Is sentenced to life in prison for four counts of sabotage.
-Convicted and sentenced with Mandela are Walter Sisulu, Ahmed Kathrada, Govan Mbeki, Denis Goldberg and others.
+June 12, 1964 - Is sentenced to life in prison for sabotage.

 1988 - Is transferred to Victor Verster Prison.